gvvaughan/specl/doc/specl.md

-This is exactly how the `be` matcher is implemented, where [Specl][] passes the `actual` result from the expectation and the `expected` value from the `should_` argument -- and considers the expectation as a whole to have passed if they are both the same according to a [Lua][] `==` comparison.
+This is exactly how the `be` matcher is implemented, where [Specl][] passes the `actual` result from the expectation and the `expected` value from the `to_` argument -- and considers the expectation as a whole to have passed if they are both the same according to a [Lua][] `==` comparison.